Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 - The placenta produces and secretes the hormone human chorionic gonadotropin (hCG), which helps signal the corpus luteum (the yellow tissue formed from the ruptured follicle) to continue to produce estrogen and progesterone.
 After about 10 weeks, the placenta takes over production of progesterone and estrogen, and the corpus luteum degenerates.

 Most cases of female infertility are due to medical conditions that cause:

 - Ovulation problems

 - Blocked fallopian tubes

 - Problems with quality of cervical mucus or eggs

 Ovulation is the release of the egg that occurs during the monthly menstrual cycle.
 Problems that affect ovulation, and the hormones involved with ovulation, are the most common cause of female infertility.
 These conditions include:

 - Polycystic Ovarian Syndrome (PCOS).
 In PCOS, the ovaries produce excessive amounts of androgens (male hormones), particularly testosterone.
-Increased androgen production results in high levels of luteinizing hormone (LH) and low levels of follicle-stimulating hormone (FSH), so that follicles are prevented from producing a mature egg.
+Increased androgen production results in high levels of LH and low levels of FSH, so that follicles are prevented from producing a mature egg.
 Without egg production, the follicles swell with fluid and form into cysts.
 Women with PCOS do not ovulate regularly and they experience infrequent or absent menstrual cycles.